Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

      - Check their Product Order history
      - Users who purchased the Nutrition Plan can access to their weekly Nutritional Plan Menu.
   - Anonymous don't have access to this page.
   - Sign Out - this page displays a question "Are you sure you want to sign out?"and two buttons: "Cancel and Sign out".
 Both buttons redirects the user back to index page.
   - Superusers can also see:
      - Product Management - this page is designed only for superusers.
 It allows them to add products.
      - Nutrition Menu Management - this page is designed only for superusers.
 It allows them to edit nutrition menu.
      - Plan Management - this page is designed only for superusers.
 It allows them to edit the Nutrition Plan such as plan name, description, and price.

 - Sign Up - this page has five inputs: e-mail address, e-mail address confirmation, username, password and password(again).
 It also displays two buttons:
-  - "Back to Login" button where redirects the user to the Login page
+  - "Back to Login" button where redirects the user to the Login page
   - "Sign Up" where redirects the user to a confirmation e-mail page with a message " We have sent an e-mail to you for verification.
 Follow the link provided to finalize the signup process.
 Please contact us if you do not receive it within a few minutes."
 After user confirms the e-mail (link sent to their email address), the user can log in.

 - Sign In - this page has two inputs, username or e-mail and password.
 It also displays two buttons: